Gross misconduct examples – how to deal with each situation the right way

 What is gross misconduct?

-Gross misconduct refers to serious violations of workplace rules and standards that are significant enough to warrant severe disciplinary action, including immediate dismissal without notice or pay in lieu of notice.
+Gross misconduct refers to serious violations of workplace rules and standards that are significant enough to warrant severe disciplinary action, including immediate dismissal without notice period or pay in lieu of notice.

 It involves behaviour that breaches the fundamental terms of the employment contract and destroys the mutual trust and confidence between the employer and the employee.